avrilcoghlan/vibriowatch/docs/source/haiti.rst

 Does H22 belong to the pandemic lineage of Vibrio cholerae?
 -----------------------------------------------------------

+If you learn better by seeing rather than reading, see the `video on finding out the lineage of H22, using Vibriowatch`_.

+.. _video on finding out the lineage of H22, using Vibriowatch: https://youtu.be/EBKcwA3pjA0

 The current pandemic (seventh pandemic) of cholera began in the 1960s and has been caused by the current pandemic lineage of *Vibrio cholerae*, known as the "7PET lineage".
 The 7PET lineage is a highly infectious and virulent lineage, and causes explosive outbreaks and huge epidemics.